Sara’s Priorities

 As Council President, Sara has championed a comprehensive approach to public safety that addresses both immediate needs and root causes:

-Led passage of 11 pieces of public safety legislation in 2024
+Led passage of 15 pieces of public safety legislation (and counting)

 Secured funding to restore prosecutor positions and improve 911 response times